aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `silence_time` - Notification silence period in the alarm state, in seconds.
 Valid value range: [300, 86400].
 Default to 86400
 * `notify_type` - Notification type.
 Valid value [0, 1].
 The value 0 indicates TradeManager+email, and the value 1 indicates that TradeManager+email+SMS
 * `enabled` - Whether to enable alarm rule.
 Default to true.
+* `webhook`- (Optional, Available in 1.46.0+) The webhook that should be called when the alarm is triggered.
+Currently, only http protocol is supported.
+Default is empty string.

 ## Attributes Reference